Universal enveloping algebra of a pair of compatible Lie brackets: Abstract

 \section{Abstract}

 Applying the Poincar\'{e}---Birkhoff---Witt property and the Gr\"{o}bner---Shirshov bases technique, we find the linear basis of the associative universal enveloping algebra in the sense of V. Ginzburg and M. Kapranov of a pair of compatible Lie brackets.
-We compute the growth rate of this universal enveloping over 1- and 2-dimensional compatible Lie algebra.
+We state that the growth rate of this universal enveloping over $n$-dimen\-sional compatible Lie algebra equals~$n+1$.

 {\it Keywords}: universal enveloping algebra over an operad, compatible Lie brackets, Gr\"{o}bner---Shirshov basis, growth rate.